timothy-fraser/v-spells-nand-use-case/README.md

 Emulated NAND Flash Storage Device Driver Use Case

 Copyright (c) 2022 Provatek, LLC.

-        This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA)
+Copyright (c) 2023 Timothy Jon Fraser Consulting LLC.

-        and Naval Information Warfare Center Pacific (NIWC Pacific) under Contract No. N66001-21-C-4026.
+        This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) and Naval Information Warfare Center Pacific (NIWC Pacific) under Contract Nos.
+N66001-21-C-4026 and N66001-21-C-4021.
 Any
-        opinions, findings and conclusions or
+        opinions, findings and conclusions or recommendations
-        recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA or NIWC Pacific.
+        expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA or NIWC Pacific.

         In the event permission is required, DARPA is authorized to reproduce the copyrighted material for